ibm-cloud-docs/account/iam-service-roles.md

 | Share Broker | The role to create and delete the bindings between the real and shadow share. |
 | Share Remote Account Accessor | To create cross account accessor from origin share belonging to another account |
 {: row-headers}
-{: caption="Service roles - File Storage for VPC" caption-side="top"}
+{: caption="Table 96.
+Service roles - File Storage for VPC" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="is.share"}
 {: class="simple-tab-table"}